 On December 31, 2019, the sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain of our offering costs in consideration of 8,625,000 Class B ordinary shares, par value \$0.0001.
+In March 2020, our sponsor transferred 30,000 founder shares to each of our independent directors.
+These 60,000 shares shall not be subject to forfeiture in the event the underwriter's over-allotment option is not exercised.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
 The founder shares will be worthless if we do not complete an initial business combination.
 In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 10,000,000 private placement warrants, each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant (\$10,000,000 in the aggregate), in a private placement that will close simultaneously with the closing of this offering.
 If we do not consummate an initial business within 24 months from the closing of this offering, the private placement warrants will expire worthless.
 The personal and financial interests of our executive officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.
 This risk may become more acute as the 24-month anniversary of the closing of this offering nears, which is the deadline for our consummation of an initial business combination.